bluelotus03/portfolio-site/readme.md

 ## See live site: [bluelotus03.tech](https://bluelotus03.tech)
-### This is my current portfolio for some of my creative and technical endeavors.
+This is my current portfolio for some of my creative and technical endeavors.
 Stay tuned, a new portfolio site is underway!

 #### This site was created with a template on replit.
 See information from the original template creator below.
-#### Notes from the original author of the template
 This is a simple responsive portfolio website template that I made for Repl.it template jam.
 You can use it and make it yours by changing things and colors to your style and liking!
 I made it with a lot of hard work, love and of course with code :) I'm not a professional coder, but i tried my best to make it look cool and yet still keep it simple.
 While working with JS i got many errors, but thanks to [Kakashi](https://repl.it/@apoorvsingal) for fixing them.
 Also thanks to all people on discord who provided feedback and suggestions, especially Panda and Kub! :D

 > Mistakes are proof that we are trying!